Rick and Morty season 8: Development

 The season is a part of a long-term deal between show creators Justin Roiland and Dan Harmon and Adult Swim, confirming 70 new episodes would be released over an unspecified number of seasons.
 Forty of those episodes were aired as part of season four, season five, season six, and season seven, leaving thirty episodes remaining with season eight, season nine and season ten.
 In October 2024, the show was renewed for two more seasons up until season 12 with 20 more episodes.

 Release

 The eighth season premiered on May 25, 2025.

 Reception

 On the review aggregator Rotten Tomatoes, season 8 has a 93% score based on 14 reviews.
+The site's critics consensus reads: "Delivering clever fun rather than trying to reinvent the wheel yet again, Rick & Mortys eighth season might not reach previous peaks but proves consistently hilarious."